EmuKit/emukit/_posts/2016-06-09-experimental-design.markdown

 sources of variance of a model.

-In experimental design the goal to decide in which locations of the input space we should evaluate a function of interest.
+In experimental design the goal is to decide at which locations of the input space we should evaluate a function of interest.
 In some contexts it is also know as active learning, for instance in image classification problems in which more labels need to be collected.